kali-linex/linex/Documentation/driver-api/gpio/legacy.rst

 Setting the direction can fail if the GPIO number is invalid, or when that particular GPIO can't be used in that mode.
-It's generally a bad idea to rely on boot firmware to have set the direction correctly, since it probably wasn't validated to do more than boot Linux.
+It's generally a bad idea to rely on boot firmware to have set the direction correctly, since it probably wasn't validated to do more than boot Linex.
 (Similarly, that board setup code probably needs to multiplex that pin as a GPIO, and configure pullups/pulldowns appropriately.)